HappyIosDeveloper/SlideUpAnimator/README.md

 1- Copy SlideUpAnimator.swift file to your project.

-2- Wright your desired objects parent view, then call '.slideUpViews(delay: 0.1)'
+2- write your desired objects parent view, then call '.slideUpViews(delay: 0.1)'

 ![](usage.png)